EberlyODL/chem110/intro-to-geometry.md

 * Analyze the shape and bond angles of each central atom in a large molecule.

 Lewis structures convey only the connectivity of atoms and placement of electrons.
-Using the Valence Shell Electron Pair Repulsion model, we will be able to predict a molecule's three-dimensional shape.
-The shape is important for
+Using the Valence Shell Electron Pair Repulsion (VSEPR) model, we will be able to predict a molecule's three-dimensional shape.
+The shape is important for determining a molecule's polarity, which has a big impact on its physical properties.
+A practical application of molecular shape is in drug design.
+Drugs are often small molecules that have a specific target in the body.
+In order to bind or react with the target, the shape of the molecule has to be just right.